 While D365 Business Central is growing in functionality, enhancements and global customer base, the Dynamics GP user group still remains the largest attended group for this Dynamic Communities event.
 As we stated, there was some peace this year that people are generally happy with the investment they have made.
 Microsoft is road mapping GP releases through 2020 with verbiage of 2024 “and beyond.”

 In the past year, we at Integrity Data have asked Microsoft Dynamics customers to tell us more about their payroll experiences in

 The Microsoft Dynamics GP customer base is large, strong, committed and energized.
 This was demonstrated best in the Dynamics GP general session which highlighted Mike Polino’s stellar presentation of the great, new features and a crowd that is best described using the same, four adjectives.
-If you haven’t seen the recent updates,
+If you haven’t seen the recent updates, check out this blog.

 D365 BUSINESS CENTRAL IS THE CHOSEN CLOUD SOLUTION

 That being said, Dynamics 365 Business Central has established itself as the Microsoft cloud ERP system for SMB.
 Last year, we were all looking at each other as if to say, “Uh, hey…you go first, dive in and test the waters.
 Then, we will follow.”
 This year, however, many Partners and ISVs – including Integrity Data - have established themselves and